Language death

 In linguistics, language death occurs when a language loses its last native speaker.
-By extension, language extinction is when the language is no longer known, including by second-language speakers.
-Other similar terms include linguicide, the death of a language from natural or political causes, and rarely glottophagy, the absorption or replacement of a minor language by a major language.
+By extension, language extinction is when the language is no longer known, including by second-language speakers, when it becomes known as an extinct language.
+A related term is linguicide, the death of a language from natural or political causes.

+The disappearance of a minor language as a result of the absorption or replacement by a major language is sometimes called "glottophagy".